SerafinTech/bitcoinjs-lib/README.md

 - Fast: Optimized code, uses typed arrays instead of byte arrays for performance.
 - Experiment-friendly: Bitcoin Mainnet and Testnet support.
 - Altcoin-ready: Capable of working with bitcoin-derived cryptocurrencies (such as Dogecoin).
+-
+## Added Block Indexing Features

+- Pubkey script will return address in address.fromScript()
+- Transaction inputs and outputs contain index n
+- Transaction hashes is pre-calculated from when generated from block.fromBuffer()
+- Transaction block position is stored in transaction.blockPos when generated from block.fromBuffer()

 ## Should I use this in production?